tuanchauict/iamtuna.org/docs/_posts/2016/2016-09-23-handle-screen-rotation-without-onconfigurationchanged.md

     }
 }
 ```

-The second class is `RotateOrientationEventListener` that calculates which rotation degrees suit to view to rotate smoothly.
-This class extends from `SimpleOrientationEventListener` and calculates based on the `onChanged` method, then fires out via `onRotateChanged` abstract method.
+The second class is `RotateOrientationEventListener`, which calculates the appropriate rotation degrees for smooth view rotation.
+This class extends `SimpleOrientationEventListener` and uses the `onChanged` method to determine the rotation, then triggers the `onRotateChanged` abstract method.

 ```java
 @Override